Cache maintenance

 Viewing & changing the cache name

-To change the name of the cache, simply update the name
+To change the name of the cache, simply update the name field in the upper cache details panel, then click the save button.

 When the name is updated and saved, the change is immediately reflected in any add to cache shapes in process flows, where this cache is used.